mmutiso/svpino_challenge/README.md

 2. Write a function that finds the missing number in an unsorted array containing every one of the other 99 numbers ranging from 1 to 100. [[solution]](find_missing_number.py)

 3. Write a function that finds the duplicate number in an unsorted array containing every number from 1 to 100.
 Only one of the numbers will appear twice. [[solution]](duplicate_number.py)

+4. Write a function that removes every duplicate value in an array.
+There could be more than one value duplicated.
+You should remove all of them leaving a single copy of the value. [[solution]](remove_all_duplicates.py)